PTSD and Suicidal Ideation in Veterans

 • Strong negative reactions to everyday things like a loud noise or accidental touch

-Many people who experience traumatic events will feel some or all of the above symptoms directly after the event occurs.
+Many people who experience traumatic events will feel some or all of the above symptoms directly after the event.
 But people with a PTSD diagnosis will continue to have these symptoms for more than a month.

 Scope of Suicidal Ideation In Veterans

 Many instances of suicide go unreported, so it’s difficult to determine the exact number of suicides.
 However, research estimates that the suicide rate among veterans is 1.5 times greater than their civilian counterparts.
-Generally, men’s suicidal rates are significantly higher than women’s suicidal rates.
-This remains true regardless if the person is a veteran or not.
+Generally, men’s suicidal rates are significantly higher than women’s suicidal rates, and this remains true regardless if the person is a veteran or not.

 Consider the following: